 - The export involves a US Restricted Party;

 - The export is for ITAR-controlled defense articles, ITAR software, and ITAR technical data.
-ITAR-controlled articles, software, and technical data are directly related to specific military systems, missile applications, and satellites or spacecraft.
+ITAR-controlled articles, software, and technical data are directly related to specific military systems, missile applications, and certain satellites or spacecraft.
 All ITAR-listed items require a State Department license for transfers to foreign countries and their nationals, including foreign nationals in the US.

 Temporary Export Property Checklist